 The GMC has not published specific guidance on the use of CCTV, but it's clear that any disclosure of CCTV footage must comply with its guidance on confidentiality.

 This states that personal information may be disclosed in the public interest, without consent, "if the benefits to an individual or society outweigh both the public and the patient's interest in keeping information confidential".

 You should generally seek consent unless it is not practicable to do so because it would "undermine the purpose of the disclosure - for example, by prejudicing the prevention, detection or prosecution of a serious crime".

 If, for example, a patient had been identified on a CCTV image following a serious assault in the practice waiting room, a doctor is unlikely to be criticised for disclosing to the police that the patient had attended the practice (but the doctor should not normally provide details of their medical history or reason for their attendance).

 However, each disclosure decision should be considered on its own merits, and it's a good idea to check with us.

 MDU CCTV checklist

-If you are planning to install CCTV, consider the following learning points.
+If you're planning to install CCTV, consider the following learning points.

 - Record your reasons for installing CCTV and ensure they are proportionate and legitimate, such as crime prevention.
 The ICO says the use of CCTV should be reviewed each year.
 Seek advice from your local Caldicott Guardian or data protection officer (DPO), if necessary.